Putting value for money into practice

 - Analysing the VFM of different programme design options

-- Calculating unit costs and linking these to outputs and outcomes
+- Analysing budgets and linking these outputs to outcomes

 - How DFID and other donors approach VFM